 They’ve just succumbed to the emotionally torturous circumstances sooner than others will.
 And, here’s where others are vulnerable to their own denial – that they could or would ever wind up in the same place – having child-like meltdown in the grocery store.
 The reality is that it can happen to anyone.

 As we accept the reality of loss or difficulty we can begin to find resources and take actions that will address it in the real world.
 We begin a process of progress that makes us stronger and more capable.
 As we proceed, the feelings we were using denial to shelter from will begin to resurface.
-And, their initial return can be challenging as we forge forward into managing reality.
+And, their initial return can be challenging as we move forward into managing reality.
 We will also regain our mature, adult patterns of understanding, emoting, and interacting.

 Know that it’s OK to need an emotional rest and say, “I just can’t think about this right now.”
 Then, keep in mind to do it safely, and remember that denial should always be a temporary thing.
 It won’t change the reality: Just catch your breath and come back to dealing with the problem.
 It isn’t always easy to tell if denial is holding you back.
 If you feel stuck or if someone you trust suggests you’re in denial, try these strategies: